cpey/uboot-tools/README.md

-# U-Boot Tools
+# Platform Tools

-Collection of scripts for U-Boot development.
+Collection of scripts for platform development.